jasewarner/gulp-shopify/README.md

 > If this project has been a helping hand to you, feel free to [buy this grateful developer a beer](https://www.buymeacoffee.com/jasewarner/) 🍻

+**Update:** 2021/09/15 – This project has been updated to support [Online Store 2.0](https://www.shopify.com/partners/blog/shopify-online-store "Online Store 2.0 article") features.

 ## Synopsis

-*Gulp + Shopify* is for those Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") and Shopify’s [Theme Kit](https://shopify.github.io/themekit/ "Theme Kit GitHub page") to develop their Shopify theme &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `assets` directory.
+*Gulp + Shopify* is for Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") in combination with [Shopify CLI](https://shopify.dev/themes/tools/cli "Shopify CLI page") to develop Shopify themes &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `assets` directory.

 The theme is packaged with Gulp for watching and compiling assets in the `dev` directory, including SCSS, JS, images, and fonts.
 When modified, said assets are moved across to the `assets` directory.